roikonen/scalablemodeling/docs/events.md

 - ✅ "OrderPlaced" happened
 - ✅ "EmailSent" happened
-- ❌ "ShouldSendEmail" is not a fact, it’s an intent
+- ❌ "SendEmail" is not a fact, it’s an intent

 Events are also **immutable**: once they occur, they cannot be changed.
 This immutability makes them a reliable record of what actually happened, supporting **auditing**, **debugging** and **replayable workflows**.